Alan Rickman

 Alan Rickman performed in plays by Ibsen, Brecht, and Shakespeare

-However, success didn't come immediately after graduating.
+But success didn't come immediately after graduating.
 Rickman toured England performing in plays by Ibsen, Brecht, and Shakespeare.
 In 1981, he even traveled to the Soviet Union with a production of "The Brothers Karamazov."
-Alan Rickman took any job he could get and continued to hone his craft for many more years.
+Alan Rickman took whatever work he could find and kept honing his craft for years.

-Finally, his first big break came with the role of Valmont in the play "Les Liaisons Dangereuses," where he won the hearts of English audiences.
-People loved him so much that they started buying posters featuring Rickman, making it the first time in London history that play posters became an additional source of revenue for the theater.
+Finally, his big break came with the role of Valmont in "Les Liaisons Dangereuses," where he completely won over English audiences.
+Audiences loved him so much they started buying posters of Rickman—the first time in London theater history that play posters became an actual revenue stream.

 Alan Rickman in the play 'Les Liaisons Dangereuses'